intel-lab-lkp/linux/Documentation/process/email-clients.rst

 it makes quoting portions of the patch more difficult in the patch review process.

-It's also strongly recommended that you use plain text in your email body, for patches and other emails alike. https://useplaintext.email may be useful for information on how to configure your preferred email client, as well as listing recommended email clients should you not already have a preference.
+It is also strongly recommended that you use plain text in your email body, for patches and other emails alike. https://useplaintext.email may be useful for information on how to configure your preferred email client, as well as listing recommended email clients should you not already have a preference.